 If at any point you notice a change in your systems, see your doctor.
 They may need to adjust your treatment plan.

 The key to treating RA and preventing complications is to see your doctor at the first sign of joint pain and inflammation.
-If you’ve already been diagnosed with RA and your symptoms have gotten worse, you should make a follow-up appointment right away.
+If you’ve already been diagnosed with RA and your symptoms have worsened, you should immediately make a follow-up appointment.
 Your doctor can tweak your treatment plan as needed and provide personalized guidance.